dylan-kwon/vote-chain/README.md

 Arbitrum-Spolia and Link tokens can be obtained for free from this [link](https://faucets.chain.link/).
 This project is intended for personal learning purposes and not for commercial use, so testnets are used even in the release build to save costs

+## License

+This project is licensed under the Apache License 2.0. - see the [LICENSE](./LICENSE.txt) file for details.